 4. Do they listen to your advice?

 Great work is achieved by having a strong partnership with your client.
 If you're both working harmoniously together, the outcome of your support will be successful.
 But what if the client isn't listening?
-And what if they're making their own wild suggestions that could compromise their business?
+And what if they're making their wild suggestions that could compromise their business?

 Before you weed out those who don't listen, try and consult one last time – offering your honest advice on why you think their suggestions won't work.
 They're only human, after all.
 But remember, you won't necessarily have all the right answers either.
-That's why it's important to see if you can both come to the right solution for their business.

 5. Do they value your support, trust and respect you?

 Healthy business relationships are built on trust and respect.
-If your client shows neither of these, then it can be incredibly difficult to get the work done.
+If your client shows neither of these, then it can be incredibly challenging to get the work done.
 How you build trust and respect is by having regular face-to-face meetings; ongoing reporting and feedback and always going above and beyond their expectations.